 Bizagi provides the necessary applications for you to develop your business applications.

-Each of the different products provided by Bizagi, will assist you throughout the steps involved in a digital transformation initiative when developing your own business applications.
+Each Bizagi product, will help you through the steps involved in a digital transformation initiative when developing your own business applications.

-As mentioned in introductory Bizagi PaaS sections, Bizagi Studio is a desktop application which enables the design and automation of your business applications in its development stages (i.e, in the a authoring/development environment).
+As mentioned, Bizagi Studio is a desktop application which supports the design and automation of your business applications in their development stages (in the authoring/development environment).

-When subscribed to Bizagi PaaS, customers will drive these business applications so that they run directly in the cloud, either for a testing or a production environment.
+When subscribed to Automation Service, customers will drive these business applications so that they run directly in the cloud, in a testing or a production environment.

-The whole business-driven procedure which enables the customer to use self-service options to publish business applications in Bizagi PaaS, is known with Bizagi as a process deployment.
+The whole business-driven procedure, which lets you use self-service options to publish business applications in Automation Service, is known as a process deployment.

-In addition to the default 3 environments shown above (development, testing and production), it is a common recommended practice to rely on the use of one additional other environment referred to as the staging environment.
+In addition to the three default environments (development, testing and production), it is a common practice to use one additional other environment referred to as staging environment.

-When doing so, ensure that the staging environment uses a separate configuration that does not affect your real production data and business, such as configuring a separate e-mail service, different URL endpoints for interfaces, sandbox environment systems such as ECMs or external data sources, or any other settings such as the e-mail addresses of customers or end users.
+Make sure that the staging environment uses a separate configuration that does not affect your real production data and business, configure a separate e-mail service, different URL endpoints for interfaces, sandbox environment systems such as ECMs or external data sources, and other settings such as the e-mail addresses of customers or end users.

 Bizagi Studio introduction

-This means that before you start a process deployment, it is expected for you and your team colleagues to have finished implementing those business applications you want to deploy.
+This means that before you start a process deployment, you and your team should have finished implementing those business applications you want to deploy.

-Bizagi Studio features an easy-to-use wizard which will guide you through each of the steps to create your business applications: defining the data model, designing the user interface, including business rules, setting work allocation and detailing the integration with other applications, among other things.
+Bizagi Studio features an easy-to-use wizard which guides you through creating your business applications, including: defining the data model, designing the user interface, including business rules, setting work allocation and detailing integration with other applications.

-For comprehensive information about Bizagi Studio, its features and UI explained, refer to Bizagi Studio's users guide at the online help.
+For comprehensive information about Bizagi Studio, its features and UI, refer to Bizagi Studio's user guide in the online help.

-A process deployment considers turning your developed business applications into a runnable service, and it is done while considering export and import procedures, as described below.
+A process deployment handles turning your developed business applications into a runnable service, and its export and import procedures, as described below.

-Note that the term export refers to extracting your business applications (with any number of processes in them) from the development environment, into a portable package that can be applied directly to your PaaS environments.
+The term export refers to extracting your business applications (with any number of processes in them) from the development environment, into a portable package that can be applied directly to your Automation Service environments.

 The term import, refers to taking that exported package as an input, and applying it to a target testing or production environment.

-Process deployments (shortened as deployments) do NOT imply at any moment IT-related tasks; given that all steps are done via a self-service UI oriented to the business.
+Process deployments (shortened to deployments) do NOT require any IT-related tasks, since you complete that all steps through a self-service UI.

-Consider that the development is carried out on-premises.
-The following image depicts working with process deployments and environments in Bizagi PaaS:
+You carry out development on-premises.
+The following image depicts working with process deployments and environments in Automation Service:

-The general and recommended outline of steps to carry out for a process deployment are:
+The general, recommended steps to carry out for a process deployment are:

 1. Taking into account general design considerations in the development environment.

-For detailed information on this step, refer to Considering applications design.
+For detailed information on this step, refer to Considerations about application design.

 2. Preparing and reviewing the applications to deploy.

-This means making preparations, acknowledging what exactly you want to deploy, while ensuring you and your team colleagues are no longer performing changes in those specific candidate processes (i.e, the processes composing your applications).
+This means making preparations, confirming what exactly you want to deploy, and ensuring you and your team are no longer performing changes in those specific candidate processes (i.e, the processes composing your applications).